gasterikuri/Project-Black-Raven-advocacy-Division-/README.md

 ## Scope of Work

 This repository serves as a public archive of research, documentation, and advocacy tools.
-It includes formatted legal statutes, strategic analysis, and materials designed to support systemic reform.
-All content is intended for educational, legal, and policy-related use.
+It includes formatted legal statutes, strategic analysis, and materials designed to support systemic reform. [...]

 ## Contact